flowoflife/environments/README.md

 git clone git@github.com:zsh-users/zsh-completions.git ${ZSH_CUSTOM:-~/.oh-my-zsh/custom}/plugins/zsh-completions
 git clone https://github.com/zsh-users/zsh-syntax-highlighting.git ${ZSH_CUSTOM:-~/.oh-my-zsh/custom}/plugins/zsh-syntax-highlighting

+# install jdk:
+brew install --cask oracle-jdk sudo ln -sfn /usr/local/opt/openjdk/libexec/openjdk.jdk /Library/Java/JavaVirtualMachines/openjdk.jdk
+# check jdk
+which java

+# install VSCode
+brew install --cask visual-studio-code

+# install PyCharm CE
+brew install --cask pycharm-ce

-# install java:
+# install Open Office if neccessary
-brew tap adoptopenjdk/openjdk
-brew install --cask adoptopenjdk11
+brew install --cask openoffice
 ```

 ## 2. Creating python environment using venv

-Creating environment using Homebrew is the best way.
-If you need specific version of python which is not provided by Homebrew, then you can choose to download python version you need and install from www.python.org site.
+Creating environment using Homebrew is the best way for MacOS.
+If you need specific version of python which is not provided by Homebrew, then you can choose to download python version you need from www.python.org, then install it.

 Homebrew will put python3 into usr/local/opt folder, so it will not replace original python2 and python3 of MacOS.
 If you choose to install by yourself, your python3 will be installed into usr/local/bin folder, while python2 is still in usr/bin folder.
 So your python3.x may replace other python3.x version in usr/local/bin folder.
+I prefer to use Homebrew to install python.

-Creating virtual env using Homebrew and venv is always the first choice.
-The virtual env will work well in PyCharm because PyCharm has a step to setting virtual env.
+Creating virtual env using Homebrew and anaconda is always my first choice.
+This part is about how to create env using venv, not anaconda.
+The venv env will work well in PyCharm because PyCharm has a step to setting virtual env.
 You just need to go to Python Interpreter and set virtual env by pointing to your env folder.
 VSCode cannot detect this venv virtual env automatically.

 Next part will show how to create env using Homebrew and anaconda.
 Creating virtual env using anaconda is good for VSCode and JupyterLab.
 VSCode can detect this conda virtual env automatically.